 The DIAA was incorporated on 24 March 1986, through the amalgamation of the Australian Dairy Institute (ADI) and the Australian Society of Dairy Technology (ASDT).

 The two organisations had similar goals and a significant cross-membership.
-Amalgamation was seen as a way to combine resources and deliver value to members at the time of industry rationalisation and falling membership rates.
+Amalgamation was seen as a way to combine resources and deliver value to members at the time of industry rationalisation.

 Lawrie Muller, representing ASDT, and Kevin Sinot, from ADI, were tasked with blending the rules of the two organisations to develop the DIAA's first 'constitution,' Statement of Purpose and Rules.